MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEvent.md

 If the meeting is rescheduled,\nthe server automatically updates the event in the resource's calendar.
 Another advantage of setting up a mailbox for a resource is to control scheduling of the resource, for example, only executives\nor their delegates can book a private meeting room.
 If you're organizing an event that involves a meeting location: Additionally, if the meeting location has been set up as a resource, or if the event involves some equipment that has been set up as a resource:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserEvent](/powershell/module/Microsoft.Graph.Calendar/New-MgUserEvent?view=graph-powershell-v1.0)

 ## SYNTAX